End-of-Life Drupal 8: don’t kill your business slowly and migrate to Drupal 9

-November 2, 2021, is the "expiration" date for Drupal 8.
-This occasion was easy to overlook as it was obscured by the last year’s present for entrepreneurs who have websites on Drupal 7: the community will keep an eye on their websites till November 28, 2022.
+November 2, 2021, was the "expiration date" of Drupal 8.
+This occasion was easy to overlook as it was obscured by the present for entrepreneurs who have websites on Drupal 7: the community will keep an eye on their websites till January 5, 2025.

 → This post is about an older version of Drupal.
-It can still be useful to you but you can also check out our latest article about Drupal 10 here: What Do You Need to Know About Drupal 10?
+It can still be helpful to you but you can also check out our latest article about Drupal 10.

-How did it come that the 10-year-old version turned out to be more viable than the new one?
-First of all, Drupal 8 and PHP framework Symfony 3 have a common code base.
-Support for Symfony 3 ends in November 2021, which means that we’ll say goodbye to Drupal 8 as well.
+How did it happen that a 10-year-old version turned out to be more viable than a newer one?
+First of all, Drupal 8 and PHP framework Symfony 3 have a joint code base.
+Support for Symfony 3 ended in November 2021, which meant that Drupal 8 was to be abandoned as well.

-Secondly, Drupal 7 gets the core and security updates for free from the Drupal development team who decided to save entrepreneurs from the costly trouble of migrating to a newer version as the business has already incurred losses from the coronavirus.
+Secondly, Drupal 7 gets the core and security updates for free from the Drupal development team who have decided to save entrepreneurs from the costly trouble of migrating to a newer version as the business has already incurred losses from the pandemic.

 This part of Drupal core usage statistics demonstrates that the wave of website migration to Drupal 9 is rising with every month.

-New major versions of software products appear in response to the current technology and design trends.
-I doubt that you use phones running on Android versions 4 to 8 as they are outdated and nonsecure.
-Security is the main reason for the Drupal update.
+New major versions of software products appear in response to technological progress and design trends.
+I doubt that you use phones running on Android versions 4 to 8 as they are outdated and non-secure.
+Security is the main reason for Drupal updates.

-These are not invented cases but some examples of real vulnerabilities detected by Drupal developers.
-After the vulnerability is detected they change the core code and write a release note for a new minor core version with a patch to which you need to update the website to avoid problems.
+These are not made-up scenarios but examples of real vulnerabilities detected by Drupal developers.
+After the vulnerability is detected, they change the core code and write a release note for a new minor core version with a patch to which you need to update the website to avoid issues.

 Meanwhile, the community is focusing its resources on improving the current versions of Drupal.
 What makes Drupal 9 so good?
 Here are just some of its features:

-• Improved development experience with Layout Builder and architecture based on the API-first principle (yes, all these features already made the developers happy about Drupal 8 and have descended to the successor).
+• Improved development experience with Layout Builder and architecture based on the API-first principle (yes, all these features already made developers happy in Drupal 8 and have descended to the successor).
 At the same time, developers enjoy the opportunity to create websites based on the decoupled Drupal principle that suggests the separate operations of the Drupal part responsible for generating and displaying information for the user and the part dealing with data storage.
-We discussed the advantages of decoupled Drupal in our post devoted to the development of an online store based on Drupal
+We discussed the advantages of decoupled Drupal in our post devoted to the development of an online store on Drupal.

 • If you have little time to launch your website, such distribution kits as Rain CMS will accelerate its development.

-How much does it cost to migrate to Drupal 9?
+How much does migration to Drupal 9 cost?

 This question is incorrect as such tasks are not estimated out of thin air.
 It would be much better to ask what affects the duration and budget of migration to Drupal 9.
 Even though migration from Drupal 8 to Drupal 9 essentially boils down to the update of Drupal itself, there’s always a chance that the website will have a contributed module nobody takes care of and which is incompatible with Drupal 9.
 And what if a considerable part of the website functionality is hinged on this module?
 In this case, it will be necessary to either replace it or ensure compatibility with Drupal 9 using your own resources.
-Besides the modules there remains the custom code that calls obsolete functions or methods.
+Besides, modules might be using custom code that calls obsolete functions or methods.
 During migration, such code is deleted immediately and needs reworking.

-Thus, when it comes to Drupal 8, the duration of migration depends on the core (the more recent the version of Drupal 8 is, the easier), contributed modules, and custom code.
+Thus, when it comes to Drupal 8, the duration of migration depends on the core (the more recent the version of Drupal 8 is, the easier the process), contributed modules, and custom code.

-Migration from Drupal 7 to Drupal 9 can be considered to be a brand new effort altogether.
+Migration from Drupal 7 to Drupal 9 can be considered a brand-new effort altogether.

 So be ready – it will be expensive.
 Nevertheless, you can make a special effort and create the same website structure.
 In case the layout fully coincides, CSS rewriting won’t be necessary (or will be minimal).
 However, it’s still an open question whether it’s quicker to code a website from scratch or try and adapt the styles.